seFausto/WordleSolverRegex/ReadMe.md

 If a letter shows yellow on the second, I know that it exists in another box, so I can remove that letter as an option for the pattern for the second letter.

 If a letter is gray, I know that it doesn't exist at all on the solution.

+### Woldle Solution
+Worlde has a default RegEx and as more information is known, the application updates the RegEx string with the new facts.

+### Nerdle Solution
+On Nerdle, the equations are built with the available information.
+The first step is to get all combnations available, then filter out by different rules (must have only one "=", or cannot start or end with a symbol), then both sides of the equation must compute, finally they have to match.

+Because building all possible solutions with no facts can take a long time (it's 2 ^ 10 + 6 ^ 14 possibilites), The first two suggestions are hard coded, with this new information, the number of possiblities drops drastically and will make processing a lot faster.

+## About the Code

+I used the strategy pattern, the user has to choose either Worlde Or Nerdle by inputting W or N. This will choose the strategy to use.

 ## Acknowledgement